 Coral Restoration On The Gili Islands

 In early 2019 our research team took off on a field trip to Nusa Lembongan to meet with Blue Corner Conservation.
-Thanks to Andrew C.F Taylor of Blue Corner dive our research team had an amazing few days learning about coral restoration and underwent full training in how to conduct this remarkable method and we are very excited to announce that we are introducing our own coral restoration project to the Gili islands.
+Thanks to Andrew C.F Taylor of Blue Corner dive our research team had an amazing few days learning about coral restoration and underwent full training in how to conduct this remarkable method.

 Our Dream For The Future